 Dishwasher Candy A9002, CD series, CDF series, CDS series, DFI series, DU and DSI series troubleshooting

 Some of the most well-known dishwasher series made by the Italian brand Candy include A9002, CD, CDF, and CDS.
-Generally, the troubleshooting information from the table below is intended for dishwasher repairers.
+Generally, the troubleshooting information common problem and candy dishwasher from the table below is intended for dishwasher repairers.
 Yet, it can also be successfully used by owners of the appliances because many of the suggested actions are very simple.